 On 2 July 1966 this great and righteous man reposed in the Lord.
 He was placed in a sepulcher beneath the cathedral that he had built, but his incorrupt relics are now in a shrine in the nave of the Holy Virgin Cathedral and many people have acquired faith and received physical healing and spiritual strength by the prayers said at St John’s incorrupt relics.
 Today hundreds of miracles attest to him worldwide.

 In 1994, he was canonized as a saint of the Russian Orthodox Church on 2 July.
 His glorification was later recognized for universal veneration by the Patriarchate of Moscow on July 2, 2008.
-His feastday is celebrated on the Saturday closest to 2 July, the day of his repose.
-He reposed during a visit to Seattle on July 2, 1966, while accompanying a tour of the Kursk-Root Icon of the Mother of God.
+His main feast day is celebrated on the Saturday closest to 2 July, the day of his repose.
+He reposed during a visit to Seattle on July 2, 1966, while accompanying a tour of the Kursk-Root Icon of the Mother of God, and his lesser known feast day of the Uncovering of the Relics of St John is celebrated on 12th October.
+This is our parish feast day since 2019.